File: how to nourish, style and maintain your hair?

 Hey team, will the hairstyle guide be ready soon?
 Readers are getting impatient!

-I swear, you can't imagine how many times I've heard this phrase from Nicolò's mouth in recent weeks...
+I swear, you can't imagine how many times I've heard this phrase from Nicolò in recent weeks...

-If you have been following BonneGueule for more than 48 hours, you obviously know Nicolò, our great community manager.
-From evening to morning and from morning to evening, only two things occupy her mind: the well-being of the BonneGueule community... and her hair!
+If you've been following BonneGueule for more than 48 hours, you'll definitely know Nicolò, our super community manager.
+From evening to morning and from morning to evening, only two things occupy his mind: the well-being of the BonneGueule community... and his hair!

 To tell you the truth, he spends almost as much time answering your questions as he does (re)doing his hair...

-It's not for nothing that Horace devoted an entire article to the hair routine of our favorite community manager...
+It's not for nothing that Horace dedicated an entire article to the hair routine of our favorite community manager...

-Obviously, he awaited this guide with undisguised impatience, both to satisfy your many requests and to perfect his hair skills.
+Of course, he was waiting for this guide with undisguised impatience, both to satisfy your numerous requests and to perfect his hairdressing skills.

-However, you know: hair is not at the heart of BonneGueule's usual concerns.
-We help men feel good in their clothes, but not really take care of their mane...
+You know it: hair is not at the heart of the usual concerns at BonneGueule.
+We help men feel good in their clothes, but not really to take care of their mane...

 Since the world of hairdressing is not quite our core business, we therefore relied on the expertise of a professional to write this guide.

-A challenge remained: finding THE most competent hairdresser possible, who would distill his knowledge with pedagogy.
+One challenge remained: finding THE most competent hairdresser possible, who would share his knowledge in an educational way.

 Remembering an old French proverb , I turned to the Artley salon and more particularly Christophe Adric, its artistic director .

 The latter kindly agreed to answer my questions, and I thank him warmly.
-As you read, I will share these with you at the most appropriate times.
+As you read on, I will share them with you at the most appropriate times.

-“I consider myself more of an artist than a craftsman.” the expert to whom I asked my questions told me.
+"I consider myself more of an artist than a craftsman," the expert I asked my questions to told me.

 Christophe Adric, hair expert

-Hi Christopher.
+Hi Christophe.
 Can you introduce yourself to BonneGueule readers?

 "Hello!
 I am an artistic director at Artley and an image coach for actors, models and public figures.

-From then on, I no longer had to search, everything was there: know-how and knowledge.
-I had the privilege of working for twenty years for the biggest hair brands around the world, and of teaching my passion to hairdressers and entertainment workers in my Hairdressing Academy.
+From then on, I didn't have to look any further, everything was there: know-how and know-how.
+I had the privilege of working for twenty years for the biggest hair brands around the world, and of teaching my passion to hairdressers and intermittent show business workers in my Hairdressing Academy.

 (Photo credits: Christophe Adric)

-I also provided training for employees of the L'ORÉAL France - Clichy research laboratory.
-I spoke regularly for UNESCO as part of the “Women and science” program.
+I also provided training to employees of the L'ORÉAL France - Clichy research laboratory.
+I regularly spoke for UNESCO as part of the "Women and Science" program.

-Passionate about art and photography, I always work according to an art of living: cultivating the supreme of sophistication, that is to say keeping it simple and doing it right.
+Passionate about art and photography, I always work according to an art of living: cultivating the supreme sophistication, that is to say, keeping it simple and doing it right.

-As for clothes , I have a rock style (and the attitude that goes with it), but not in a forced mode.
-It's all about subtlety in order to remain consistent with yourself."
+Clothing side , I have a rock style (and the attitude that goes with it), but not in a forced way.
+It's all about subtlety in order to remain consistent with oneself."

 (Photo credits: Christophe Adric)

 It's also about meeting people, revealing a story through their haircut...
-The most important thing for me is to create, whether through my work in the salon or in fashion.
+The most important thing for me is to create, whether through my work at the salon or in fashion.

-What are the differences between a hairdresser and a facialist?
-Are these notions complementary or inseparable?
+What are the differences between a hairdresser and a make-up artist?
+Are these concepts complementary or inseparable?

-The hairdresser makes a cut, while the facialist seeks to adjust his creation to each face.
-One can't really go without the other.
+The hairdresser makes a cut, while the make-up artist tries to adjust his creation to each face.
+One cannot really go without the other.

 What is a good hairdresser?
-A good facialist?
+A good make-up artist?

-In my opinion, a good hairdresser knows how to listen and look attentively.
-He advises well and displays a high level of professional expertise.
+In my opinion, a good hairdresser knows how to listen and look carefully.
+He gives good advice and displays a high level of professional expertise.

-Conversely, I don't think there is a "good facialist" strictly speaking.
-Face painting does not accommodate strict rules and you have to know how to go against the main principles if necessary.
+Conversely, I don't think there is a "good face designer" per se.
+Face design does not accommodate strict rules and you have to know how to go against the main principles if necessary.
 Indeed, a flaw can be an interesting trait to exploit in order to create character.

-Does facialism only take into account the face or the style in general?
+Does face design only take into account the face or style in general?

-For me, hairstyle is an integral part of the overall style!
-If your hairdresser gives you the bathrobe without looking at you first, be wary...
+For me, hair is an integral part of the overall style!
+If your hairdresser hands you the robe without looking at you first, be wary...

 (Re)know your hair type

-All men are not equal when it comes to their hair characteristics: it is often a mix between genetic heritage and lifestyle (hygiene, diet, etc.). - Christophe Adric
+Not all men are equal when it comes to their hair characteristics: it is often a mix between genetic heritage and lifestyle (hygiene, diet, etc.). - Christophe Adric

-For men, the hair universe is full of mysteries.
-Although these gentlemen often take care of their skin, their figure and their appearance, they tend to neglect the hygiene of their hair, due to lack of knowledge in the matter.
+For men, the hair world is full of mysteries.
+While these gentlemen often take care of their skin, their figure and their appearance, they tend to neglect the hygiene of their hair, due to a lack of knowledge in this area.

 For this reason, I believe it is essential to start at the beginning and review the basics.

-I will avoid far-fetched explanations; we are going to review the fundamentals to get off to a good start.
+I will avoid far-fetched explanations; we will review the fundamentals to start on a good basis.

-Just as you must know the nature of your skin to care for it, you cannot properly maintain your hair without controlling its type .
+Just as you need to know the nature of your skin to care for it, you cannot properly care for your hair without knowing its type .

-First of all, we must agree on one point: hair is a hair like any other!
+First of all, we must agree on one point: hair is just like any other hair!

 Longitudinal (left) and transverse (right) section of a human hair.

-Like a flower, it is made up of three parts, only one of which is visible on the surface:
+Like a flower, it is composed of three parts of which only one is visible on the surface:

-• the shaft: this is the exposed part of the hair.
-This is one that you can style and sculpt onto your scalp.
-This stem contains a protein, keratin, which results from the accumulation of dead cells which harden .
-Despite its thinness, the stem has 3 layers including the cuticle , the cortex and the marrow .
+• the shaft: this is the part of the hair that emerges.
+This is the part that you can style and sculpt on your scalp.
+This shaft contains a protein, keratin, which results from the accumulation of dead cells that harden Despite its thinness, the stem has 3 layers including the cuticle , the cortex and the marrow .

-The sebaceous gland, which we see above the bulb, produces sebum.
-It is an essential substance because it lubricates the hair shaft and gives it resistance to external aggressions (pollution, sun, rain, etc.).
-However, in too much or too little quantity, sebum can be harmful to the scalp and its tenants... but we will see that later.
+The sebaceous gland, which can be seen above the bulb, produces sebum.
+This is an essential substance because it oils the hair shaft and gives it resistance to external aggressions (pollution, sun, rain, etc.).
+In too large or too small a quantity, sebum can however be harmful to the scalp and its tenants... but we will see that later.

-• the bulb (or hair follicle): it represents the envelope of the root and resides in the dermis.
+• the bulb (or hair follicle): it represents the envelope of the root and is located in the dermis.
 It is within it that new cells are born, pushing the older ones upwards.
-The oldest cells die and then make up the stem.
-Yes, you hear correctly: the visible part of our hair is biologically dead...
+The older cells die and then make up the stem.
+Yes, you heard correctly: the visible part of our hair is biologically dead...

 • the root: it lives in the heart of the bulb.
 It is the living part of the hair: it is nourished by the blood capillaries to allow growth.